inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 The cloth_line.svg file contains all prepared cloths in the "Clothes" layer and the same tilings again in the "Tilings" layer.

-It also contains what you should obtain  at all  steps of the process.
+It also contains what you should obtain  at all  steps of the process, up to the final embroidery.

 ![cloth_line](/assets/images/tutorials/cookie_cutter_tiling/cloth_line.svg)